Parking-Master/FPS2/README.md

 # <img src="favicon.ico" width="4%"> F-P-S <small>2</small>
 FPS2 is the all-new FPS, taken to the next level.
-A whole-new gaming experience with 4+ more maps, original characters and weapons, and a modern FPS feel.
+A whole-new gaming experience with 4+ more maps, original characters and weapons, and a modern FPS feel.<br>
+A big thanks to some 3d model designers for helping create some items in this game.
+Credits are [below](#credits).

+### Ok, it's great.
+But where do I play it?
+There's already a working website for the game, _But just note_ that this is a work-in-progress, so the game may not be fully playable yet.
+<p align="center">>&nbsp;&nbsp;>&nbsp;&nbsp;<a href="https://www.fps2.ml">h t t p s : / / w w w . f p s 2 . m l</a>&nbsp;&nbsp;<&nbsp;&nbsp;<</p>

 ## About
 Why is FPS 2 better than the original?